 - The individual must be an adult recipient of WV WORKS when the referral is made.
 Receipt of DCA alone does not qualify the individual for these services.
-Once the referral is made, it is valid for one year whether or not the client remains eligible for WV WORKS; and - The individual is participating in an activity listed in Section 24.6 through Section 24.13.
+Once the referral is made, services continue whether or not the client remains eligible for WV WORKS; and - The individual is participating in an activity listed in Section 24.6 through Section 24.13.
 The rate of participation required to qualify for these services is the rate shown on the individual's PRC.